 - Zero liability protection – you won’t be responsible for unauthorized charges

-There's an annual membership fee of $95, which is about average for a Visa Signature card attached to a rewards program.
+There’s an annual membership fee of $95, which is great for a Visa Signature card attached to a rewards program.

 Timetable of the Marriott-Starwood Rewards Points Merger